extremeshok/xshok-proxmox/README.md

 ## Install Proxmox Recommendations
 Recommeneded partitioning scheme:
 * Raid 1 (mirror) 40 000MB ext4 /
+* Raid 1 (mirror) 30 000MB ext4 /xshok/zfs-cache *only create if an ssd and there is 1+ unused hdd which will be made into a zfspool*
+* Raid 1 (mirror) 5 000MB ext4 /xshok/zfs-slog *only create if an ssd and there is 1+ unused hdd which will be made into a zfspool*
 * SWAP
 * * HDD less than 130gb = 16GB swap
-* * HDD more than 130GB and RAM less or equal to 64GB = 32GB swap
+* * HDD more than 130GB and RAM less than 64GB = 32GB swap
-* * HDD more than 130GB and RAM more than 64GB = 32GB swap
+* * HDD more than 130GB and RAM more than 64GB = 64GB swap
-* Remaining for lv	ext4	/var/lib/vz (LVM)
+* Remaining for lv	xfs	/var/lib/vz (LVM)

 # Hetzner Proxmox Installation Guide #
 *includes and runs the  (install-post.sh) script*